aquilesC/aquiles.me/content/essays/_Hardware MVP.md

 status: draft
 published_on: None
 ---
-🔬 I have seen countless hardware-based university spin outs struggling defining and then building an MVP off the ground.
+🔬 I have seen countless hardware-based university spin outs struggling with defining and building an MVP off the ground.
 And we all face the same question: outsource or build in-house.

 The decision is a tricky one, and it will always depend on what your business strengths and weaknesses are.